Library@esplanade: Programmes and exhibitions

 The library worked closely with practitioners and groups in the local performing arts scene to deliver programmes that reach out to various target audiences.
 Some of library@esplanade's regular programmes included Esplanade Co.'s Festival programmes, SSO Pre-concert talks, music performances and recitals, talks by industry veterans and arts practitioners, as well as film screenings.
 The programmes were held mostly on weekends at the Open Stage, and updated programme listings could be found on the library@esplanade's Facebook page.

 The library also regularly featured exhibitions at four main areas - Glass Display, Innovation Gallery, Dance Village, and Music Village.
 Notable exhibitions included displays on the Cultural Medallion Recipients in the Performing Arts, highlights from MusicSG, as well as costume displays.

 Closure

-On 2 May 2023, the National Library Board announced that the library@esplanade will permanently close on 30 June 2023, and its collections and programmes will be moved to the National Library in the Civic District.
-The library@esplanade space will be turned into arts and commercial spaces by Esplanade.
+On 2 May 2023, the National Library Board announced that the library@esplanade would be permanently closed on 30 June 2023, and its collections and programmes would be moved to the National Library Building.

+On 8 September 2023, the Straits Times announced that part of the library@esplanade's collection would be made accessible as part of the NLB's Central Arts Library.
+The library@esplanade space would be turned into arts and commercial spaces by Esplanade.